Mr-Vidlicka/sis-vscht/README.md

 ## Download

 Currently only by direct download from GitHub.
+Unfortunately, the app isn't available on the Google Play Store because Google charges €25 for registration.

 ### Direct APK download (you must update manually)